mpggu/staff-directory/readme.md

-This repo is meant to serve as a mirror to the [Staff Directory](https://wordpress.org/plugins/staff-directory/) plugin hosted on Wordpress.org.
-This repo will be updated to reflect the svn repo and will be open to pull requests should anyone like to submit one.
+# Staff-directory

+This is a fork of the excellent WordPress plugin [https://wordpress.org/plugins/staff-directory/](Staff Directory).
+Please don't use this fork unless you know what you're doing.

-### Plugin Features
+## Plugin Features

 - [staff-directory] shortcode with options for ordering, categories, etc
 - Staff categories